melanierolo/Build-A-Formik-Form/README.md

 # Build-A-Formik-Form
-Created a login for with React and Formik
+Created a login form with React and Formik

 ## How to run: